IHP Service Packages

 Life span: 3-12 months

-Purpose: The purpose of the prefabricated facilities is to assist humanitarian organizations to establish relief activities to respond to emergencies, by enhancing living and working conditions of humanitarian personnel.
+Purpose: The purpose of the prefabricated facilities is to assist humanitarian organizations in establishing relief activities in response to emergencies by providing or enhancing living and working conditions of humanitarian personnel.

-Service: The concept is a comprehensive high feature solution including prefabricated facilities, flat-packed in sea containers for transport.
-The concept includes office, accommodation, sanitary facilities, kitchen, tools and equipment, water purification and distribution, power supply and distribution etc. The concept is flexible in size and can be adjusted to the requirements in the field.
+Service: The concept is a comprehensive high feature solution including prefabricated facilities that flat-packed in sea containers for transport (can be air lifted if needed).
+The concept includes office, communications and IT, accommodation, sanitary facilities, kitchen, tools and equipment, water purification and distribution, power supply and distribution, heating or air con etc. The concept is flexible in size and can be adjusted to the requirements of the request and the field.